Melanie Marquez

 Mimilanie "Melanie" Laurel Marquez (/tl/; born 16 July 1964) is a Filipino actress and beauty queen who won Miss International 1979.
+She was the third Filipina to win the Miss International title.

 Career

 Pageant career

 Marquez won a local beauty pageant competition when she was 15 years old, and the 1979 Miss International pageant.
+She was crowned Miss International 1979 by Katherine Ruth of the United States, who was the previous titleholder.
+On 4 November 1980, she crowned Lorna Chávez of Costa Rica as her successor on Miss International 1980.

 In 1985, Marquez became the "Face of the 80s" in New York, USA.
 In 1986, she was the first runner-up in the "Supermodel" competition.
 In 2000, she was voted the "Most Beautiful Miss International Winner", and in 2005, was one of the six finalists at "Mrs. World" pageant held in India.
 She has appeared in the Binibining Pilipinas "World of BC 2004" and "World of Canada 2004" pageants.

 Post-pageantry

 Marquez became a fashion and commercial model and was featured on local and international magazine covers.
 She toured Europe and the United States.
 As an actress, she has played parts in action and dramatic films, including the title role in her own bio-picture.
 Later, she became a TV host, film producer, and celebrity endorser.

 Marquez is also a modeling and image-enhancement coach.
 She trained Ruffa Gutierrez (Miss World 1993 Second Princess); Charlene Gonzales (Miss Universe 1994 - Top 6 finalist); and Miriam Quiambao (Miss Universe 1999 First Runner-up).
 She has been a judge, coach, commentator, and host in beauty pageants, modelling contests, and talent-search competitions.